collectiveaccess/ProvidenceDocs/_source/providence/user/configuration/mainConfiguration/app.rst

 Structure
 -----------
-To make editing app.conf a bit more manageable the file is broken up into several sections grouping related options: menus, disable switches, hierarchies, titles and identifiers, search, features, access control, styling, mapping, defaults, media, administration and esoterica (things you probably won't ever need to change).
+To make editing **app.conf** a bit more manageable, the file is broken up into several sections grouping related options: menus, disable switches, hierarchies, titles and identifiers, search, features, access control, styling, mapping, defaults, media, administration and esoterica (things you probably won't ever need to change).
 For sections where a separate configuration file is also available (Eg. search.conf and the search section) the app.conf section controls only high-level options, while the  file handles detailed configuration.

 WHAT: This is the main application configuration file for Providence, designed so that users can easy manage various system-wide settings in one convenient location.